Consult Compendium

 • The provision of information of Quality Assurance in Higher Education.

-With the cooperation of HEI, CYQAA will be a major contributor towards the effort for the establishment of Cyprus as district Educational and Research Center, in accordance to the standards and guidelines provided by the European Network for Quality Assurance (ENQA).
+With the cooperation of HEIs, CYQAA is a major contributor towards the effort for the establishment of Cyprus as International Educational and Research Center, in accordance to the standards and guidelines provided by the European Network for Quality Assurance (ENQA).
 CYQAA is a full member of the European Network of Quality Assurance (ENQA) and a full member of the International Network for Quality Assurance and Accreditation Higher Education (INQAAHE).
-It is also included on the European Network of Quality Assurance Register (EQAR), and is recognized by the World Federation for Medical Education (WFME).
+It is also included on the European Network of Quality Assurance Register (EQAR), and is recognised by the World Federation for Medical Education (WFME).

-The lists of all recognized Institutions of Higher Education and of the accredited programs of study as well as evaluation for each HEI, are published in the CYQAA’s website: Home (dipae.ac.cy).
-Moreover, CYQAA’s external quality assurance results can be found at EQAR’s database, DEQAR: Database of External Quality Assurance Results – EQAR
+The lists of all recognised Institutions of Higher Education and their accredited programmes of study as well as evaluation for each HEI, are published on the CYQAA’s website: Home (dipae.ac.cy).
+Moreover, CYQAA’s external quality assurance results can be found at EQAR’s database, DEQAR: Database of External Quality Assurance Results – EQAR.

 Study programme Institution Further explanation